zkisthebest/Siamese-RPN/README.md

 NOTE:
-This project is not the final version.
+This project has been polishing.
 I will add some useful comments in the near future.
 You can click "Watch","Star", or "Fork" if you feel helpful with my work, thanks to your support!